rapidsai/cudf/docs/cudf/source/errors.md

 Custom error types, should not be used whenever possible.

-Error raised by the API is considered as part of the API interface and should be documented in the docstring.
-For a specific invalid input, if the error raised has changed, it is considered as a `breaking` change.
+Errors raised by the API are considered part of the API and should be documented in the docstring.
+For a specific invalid input, changing the raised exception is considered a breaking change.

 ## Handling Exceptions Thrown by Supporting Libraries